A line of credit your bank provides when you need to withdraw more money than you have available.

 On some occasions, your bank might demand repayment, but usually you'll be able to repay what you've borrowed when you have the available funds to do so.

 If you're late with a repayment or miss it altogether, your bank might charge you a fee.
 This can also affect your credit report.

 High interest rates

-Overdrafts generally have higher interest rates than business loans and other forms of borrowing.
+A business overdraft generally has a higher interest rate than business loans and other forms of borrowing.

 Repayable on demand

-With some overdrafts, you do have to repay them whenever your bank demands, rather than waiting until you can afford to do so.
+With some business overdrafts, you'll have to repay them whenever your bank demands, rather than waiting until you can afford to do so.